Disi aquifer

 The Disi aquifer is a vital fossil groundwater aquifer stretching from the southern edge of the Dead Sea in Jordan to Tabuk in northwestern Saudi Arabia.
-In Saudi Arabia it is know by the name - Al Sag.
+In Saudi Arabia it is known by the name Al Sag.
 The aquifer that is mostly under Saudi territory with a portion of it beneath Jordan, covers an area of approximately 320 kilometers in length and 500 meters in depth.
 The water is dated to the Pleistocene age (around 30,000 years ago) and is considered non-renewable, due to its minimal recharge rate of about 50 million cubic meters (MCM) per year, which is significantly less than the combined extraction rates of both countries.

 Geography and geology

 The Disi Aquifer spans approximately 320 kilometers in length and reaches depths of up to 500 meters.
 It extends from northern Saudi Arabia into southern Jordan and is geologically part of the Saq Sandstone Formation, which dates back to the Pleistocene age.
 The aquifer is classified as non-renewable, or "fossil," meaning it was recharged thousands of years ago during wetter climatic periods and receives minimal modern recharge—estimated at just 50 million cubic meters (MCM) annually.